 The Atari 8-bit computers are outstanding in terms of flexibility.
-Clear interfaces in the operating system have enabled the creation of a multitude of compatible extensions and replacements.
-For you as the coder, this means that you have to stick to a number of basic rules to ensure that all Atari users can actually run your program.
+Clear interfaces in the operating system have enabled the creation of many compatible extensions and replacements.
+As the coder, you have to stick to some basics to ensure that all Atari users can run your program.
 The things you have to keep in mind are that there are:

-- emulators will always behave somehow differently than the real machine, TV or storage device
+- emulators will always behave somehow differently than the real computer, TV, or storage device

 - multiple operating systems (XL-OS, QMEG-OS, HISIO-OS, ...)

 - multiple memory sizes (48k, 64k, 128k, 192k, 320k, 576k, 1088k, ...)

 - multiple disk operating systems (Atari DOS 2.5, MyDOS, SpartaDOS, XDOS, ...)

 - multiple storage devices (C:, D:, H:, ...)

 - multiple storage media (real disk, SIO2PC, SIO2SD, SIDE, Maxflash, The!Cart, ....)

 - multiple storage media access speeds (19.2kb/s, 57.6kb/s, 125kb/s)